backstage/backstage/docs/features/software-catalog/index.md

 id: software-catalog-overview
 title: Backstage Service Catalog (alpha)
 sidebar_label: Overview
-# prettier-ignore
+# prettier-ignore: ""
-description: The Backstage Service Catalog — actually, a software catalog, since it includes more than just services
+description: "The Backstage Service Catalog — actually, a software catalog, since it includes more than just services"
 ---

 ## What is a Service Catalog?